Multi-Stage Prototype Learning for Interpretable Time Series Classification: Results

-In order to validate the method on a real-world classification problem, we selected the Epilepsy dataset in the UEA Time Series repository \cite{bagnall2018uea}.
-The dataset consists of triaxial accelerometer data collected from the dominant wrist of subjects completing four activities: running, walking, sawing, and seizure mimicking \cite{villar2016generalized}.
-Each activity lasts for 30 seconds and the accelerometer sampling rate is 16 Hz \cite{villar2016generalized}.
+We next evaluated our model on tri-axial accelerometer data during four activities including a seizure mimicking behavior.
+We used the dataset from the UEA Time Series Repository \cite{epilepsy}, containing accelerometer measurements from the dominant wrist of subjects whilst completing four activities: seizure mimicking, running, walking, and sawing.
+The sampling frequency was 16 Hz and each multivariate time series was truncated to the length of the shortest series, which was approximately 13 seconds.
 The classification objective is to predict the activity from the accelerometer readings.

-\paragraph{Encoded Space Visualization and Single-Variable Prototypes} Our framework is able to achieve 0.94 accuracy with a standard deviation of 0.04 on the hold-out test set, comparable to existing time series classification methods \cite{bagnall2018uea}.
-To examine the single-variable encoded spaces and prototypes, we use the UMAP technique, as shown in Figure \ref{realencoded}.
-As seen in the figure, each class has a cluster in variables 2 and 3, indicating that the classes are easily distinguishable in these variables.
-In variable 1, the running and walking class data points lie in their own clusters, while the epilepsy and sawing classes overlap.
-Moreover, the epilepsy class is split into two clusters which indicates that there are multiple patterns in the first variable associated with epilepsy.

-The number of single-variable prototypes for this task was set to 6 by validation and their locations are depicted in Figure \ref{realencoded} by magenta stars.
-We find that each cluster has at least one prototype assigned to it and that clusters that are more spread out have more prototypes assigned to them.
-These observations validate the ability of our framework to identify a diverse set of single-variable prototypes that represent the total variation present in each variable.

-\paragraph{Multivariable Prototypes} We set the number of multivariable prototypes in this task to 4, based on the number of classes.
-Visualizations of the learned prototypes are presented in Figure \ref{RealDataAggregate}.
-Overall, our interpretations clearly reveal that frequency and amplitude of the signals distinguish the different classes.
-For example, the sawing class exhibits signals with high frequency but low and uniform amplitudes, consistent with what is expected for a repetitive and controlled movement.
-The running class, on the other hand shows signals with similarly high frequencies, but larger and varying amplitudes.
-The slowest activity, walking, is seen to have low frequency oscillations and low amplitudes.